About Kansas House Bill No. 2528

 Kansas House Bill No 2528 is known as the Nursing Fair Treatment Bill and aims to reform the KNPA and KSBN to ensure fairness and accountability in Kansas nursing regulatory systems.

-Why HB 2528 Matters
+Why HB 2528 Mattered

 Nurses across Kansas have reported being disciplined for non-practice issues such as clerical errors, missed renewals, or technical mistakes.
 These cases often have life-altering consequences including loss of employment and career opportunities even when no patient harm occurred.